Stewart Library, Fields Institute

 Couplings of probability spaces and related issues

-Couplings of probability spaces are extensively used in probability
+Couplings of probability spaces are extensively used in

-processes.
+of various random processes.
 We present a different view

 spaces.
 We demonstrate this direction in ergodic theory,

 higher order Fourier analysis, and combinatorics (Sidorenko's

 Daniel Remenik (Universidad de Chile)

 During the last decade there has been a lot of interest